 3. Validated learning

-Like earlier discussed, learning helps know what is working, what is not working, what customers' interests and wishes are, and what you have to improve to catch the market.
+As earlier discussed, learning helps know what is working, what is not working, what customers' interests and wishes are, and what you have to improve to catch the market.
 Therefore, you can use customer reviews and feedback to learn from it and better develop your product or solution.

 4. Innovation accounting

 This focuses on monitoring the performance and achievement of the set objectives.
-For small startups to be successful, the founders must be in place to measure progress, see what is working or not, create new ways of doing things, put work forward and make informed decisions basing on what is prevailing on the market.
+For small startups to be successful, the founders must be in place to measure progress, see what is working or not, create new ways of doing things, put work forward and make informed decisions based on what is prevailing on the market.

 5. Build, measure, learn